GiannisReppas/Trie/README.txt

 The data structure can optionally load and save entries from disk binary and csv files.

-A main function in ascii_example.cpp shows how to use a Trie of uint8_t characters to manage all ascii words.
+A main function in ascii_example.cpp shows how to use a Trie of uint8_t characters to manage all ascii words, or an extension of them, considering 256 different bits.

 To build and run: